GreptimeTeam/docs/docs/nightly/en/user-guide/log/quick-start.md

 # Quick Start

-First, make sure your GreptimeDB version is 0.9.0 or higher.

-## Download and Install GreptimeDB & Start GreptimeDB
+## Download and install & start GreptimeDB

-Follow the [installation guide](../../getting-started/overview.md) to install and start GreptimeDB.
+Follow the [Installation Guide](/getting-started/overview.md) to install and start GreptimeDB.

 ## Create a Pipeline

 GreptimeDB provides a dedicated HTTP interface for creating Pipelines.
 Here's how to do it:

-First, create a Pipeline file, for example, `pipeline.yaml`, with the following content:
+First, create a Pipeline file, for example, `pipeline.yaml`.

 ```yaml
 # pipeline.yaml